Should You Exercise While Fasting?

 What's the best time to exercise while fasting?

 There is no “best time”, but some people find morning workouts after an overnight fast work well.
-This provides a natural 8-12 hour fasted period and allows you to eat soon after exercising as well.
+This provides a natural 8-12-hour fasted period and allows you to eat soon after exercising as well.

 Can you build muscle while exercising fasted?

-You won’t lose muscle if you train fasted (in fact, it may reduce your chances of losing muscle), but you’ll be able to train and grow muscle more efficiently in a fed state.
+Fasting in and around resistance training can probably build muscle, but it won’t be optimal if you're solely focused on building muscle.
+You won’t lose muscle if you train fasted (in fact, it may reduce your chances of losing muscle), but you’ll be able to train and grow muscle more efficiently when in a fed state.

 Does fasted exercise increase autophagy?